 Minor dental and oral surgeries will usually involve sedation dentistry.

 This can range from routine restorative procedures like root canal therapy to invasive procedures like tooth extraction or dental implant placement.
-Your dentist will also use sedation dentistry for less invasive treatments like fillings, scaling, and even cosmetic procedures.
-The dentist will use sedation when the patient is suffering from dental anxiety or is uncomfortable with dental procedures.
+Your dentist will also use sedation dentistry for less invasive treatments like fillings, scaling, and cosmetic procedures.
+The dentist will use sedation when the patient suffers from dental anxiety or is uncomfortable with dental procedures.